 Routers come with default settings that allow them to operate correctly.
 However, they also support advanced features that allow them to be customized for specific purposes.
 For example, you can change the default password or modify the DHCP server settings.

-How to Configure Your Router in Four Easy Steps
+How to Configure Your Router in Few Easy Steps

 Setting up your device properly is crucial to enjoying a stable, reliable wireless connection at home and the office.
 So, don’t brush it off lightly.
 The process, it turns out, is surprisingly easy.
 Here, we are going to show you how to make sure your router is up and running in just four easy steps.